Paras1729/RareFind/README.md

 # RareFind

-A modern auction website for rare and unique items.
+A modern auction website for antique and unique items.

 Preview:- https://rare-find.vercel.app/